section-engineering-education/engineering-education/content/articles/create-a-dynamic-footer-component-with-minze/index.md

 ![footer component](/engineering-education/create-a-dynamic-footer-component-with-minze/footer-component.png)

 Developers will no longer have to worry about the hassle of switching framework syntaxes while using this solution.

-The code used in this tutorial can be found on my [GitHub Repo](https://github.com/Alicewangari/dynamic-footer-component-with-Minze).
+This project's code is available on my [GitHub](#) page.

 ### Conclusion
 This article has covered how to create a dynamic footer using Minze.
 We have also covered how to create a component and render it in the application.
+All frameworks, including React, Vue, Svelte, and ordinary HTML, should be able to utilize this component.